haproxy/haproxy/doc/lua-api/index.rst

 .. js:class:: Fetches

   This class contains a lot of internal HAProxy sample fetches.
-See the HAProxy "configuration.txt" documentation for more information about her usage.
-They are the chapters 7.3.2 to 7.3.6.
+See the HAProxy "configuration.txt" documentation for more information.
+  (chapters 7.3.2 to 7.3.6)

   .. warning::
      some sample fetches are not available in some context.
 These limitations